tytydraco/yessleep/out/The_Secret_Beneath_Dr_Steels_Genius.md

 She mutters something and turns to face me.
 I recoil.
 Her eyes are pitch black, devoid of life.
 "You need to get help, Sarah," I say, but her response is garbled, unintelligible.

 My stomach knots as I back away, leaving behind the thing that used to be Sarah.
 My phone is dead when I try to call 911.
 I run to the hotel, rush into the elevator, and make it to my room.
 I strip off my clothes, wanting to burn them and jump into the shower, scrubbing the black blood off me.
 Wrapping a towel around myself, I finally start to feel clean.

 But then I heard it—a voice in my head.
 I try to suppress it, convince myself that I just need rest and to go home.

 Stepping out of the shower, I pause at the sink, taking a deep breath.
-I wipe the fog from the mirror and look into my own eyes, expecting to find some semblance of the person I used to be.
-Instead, all I see is DARKNESS.
+I wipe the fog from the mirror and look into my own eyes.
+For a brief second, they flash to a pitch black void before returning to normal.
+I reel back, horrified.

+Was it just a trick of the light, or is the darkness now inside me too?